isaacs/rimraf/README.md

   `fs.rm` because that implementation does not support abort signals.

-- `filter` Method that receives a path string as an argument, and returns a boolean indicating whether that path should be deleted.
+- `filter` Method that returns a boolean indicating whether that path should be deleted.
 With async rimraf methods, this may return a Promise that resolves to a boolean.
 (Since Promises are truthy, returning a Promise from a sync filter is the same as just not filtering anything.)

+  The first argument to the filter is the path string.
+The second argument is either a `Dirent` or `Stats` object for that path.
+(The first path explored will be a `Stats`, the rest will be `Dirent`.)

   If a filter method is provided, it will _only_ remove entries if the filter returns (or resolves to) a truthy value.
 Omitting